thisandagain/queue/README.md

 }
 ```

-Each job that is added to EDQueue is handled within a background thread using [GCD](http://developer.apple.com/library/ios/#documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html) and thus threading of jobs is handled for you.
-All you need to do is handle the job within the provided delegate method and EDQueue handles the rest.
 In order to keep things simple, the delegate method expects a return type of `EDQueueResult` which permits three distinct states:
 - `EDQueueResultSuccess`: Used to indicate that a job has completed successfully
 - `EDQueueResultFail`: Used to indicate that a job has failed and should be retried (up to the specified `retryLimit`)
 - `EDQueueResultCritical`: Used to indicate that a job has failed critically and the queue should be stopped